rockerBOO/awesome-neovim/README.md

 - [olimorris/persisted.nvim](https://github.com/olimorris/persisted.nvim) - Simple session management with git branching, autosave/autoload and Telescope support.
 - [Shatur/neovim-session-manager](https://github.com/Shatur/neovim-session-manager) - A simple wrapper around :mksession.
 - [jedrzejboczar/possession.nvim](https://github.com/jedrzejboczar/possession.nvim) - Flexible session management with arbitrary persistent data stored as JSON.

-### Preconfigured Configuration

-- [Abstract-IDE/Abstract](https://github.com/Abstract-IDE/Abstract) - Abstract, The Neovim configuration to achieve the power of Modern IDE.
-- [SpaceVim/SpaceVim](https://spacevim.org) - A community-driven modular Vim/Neovim distribution, like spacemacs but for Vim/Neovim.
-- [CosmicNvim/CosmicNvim](https://github.com/CosmicNvim/CosmicNvim) - CosmicNvim is a lightweight and opinionated Neovim config for web development, specifically designed to provide a 💫 COSMIC programming experience!
-- [artart222/CodeArt](https://github.com/artart222/CodeArt) - A fast general-purpose IDE written entirely in Lua with an installer for Linux/Windows/macOS and built in `:CodeArtUpdate` command for updating it.
-- [NTBBloodbath/doom-nvim](https://github.com/NTBBloodbath/doom-nvim) - Port of the doom-emacs framework, its goal is to add useful functions to Neovim to start working in a stable and efficient development environment without spending a lot of time configuring everything.
-- [crivotz/nv-ide](https://github.com/crivotz/nv-ide) - Neovim custom configuration, oriented for full stack developers (rails, ruby, php, html, css, SCSS, JavaScript).
-- [LunarVim/LunarVim](https://github.com/LunarVim/LunarVim) - This project aims to help one transition away from VSCode, and into a superior text editing experience.
-- [hackorum/VapourNvim](https://github.com/hackorum/VapourNvim) - A Neovim config for THE ULTIMATE Vim IDE-like experience.
-- [vi-tality/neovitality](https://github.com/vi-tality/neovitality) - A full-featured Neovim distribution, packaged with Nix Flake for easy installation and reproducibility.
-- [siduck76/NvChad](https://github.com/siduck76/NvChad) - An attempt to make Neovim cli as functional as an IDE while being very beautiful and less bloated.
-- [nvoid-lua/nvoid](https://github.com/nvoid-lua/nvoid) - Simple Neovim config written in Lua with all the modern features available in any **IDE**
-- [cstsunfu/.sea.nvim](https://github.com/cstsunfu/.sea.nvim) - A modular Neovim configuration with beautiful UI and some useful features(Pomodoro Clock, Window Number).
-- [shaeinst/roshnivim](https://github.com/shaeinst/roshnivim) - Roshnivim, can be called neovim's distro, is a predefined configs so that you don't need 1000hr to setup neovim as an IDE.
-- [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich Neovim config that is extensible and easy to use with a great set of plugins.
-- [shaunsingh/nyoom.nvim](https://github.com/shaunsingh/nyoom.nvim) - Blazing fast, configurable, minimal and lispy neovim config written in Fennel.
-Base config for users to extend and add upon, leading to a more unique editing experience.
-- [CanKolay3499/CNvim](https://github.com/CanKolay3499/CNvim) - A lightweight Neovim config for web development.
-- [jrychn/moduleVim](https://github.com/jrychn/ModuleVim) - A very easy to use
-  for backend and frontend, install lsp automatically.
-- [askfiy/nvim](https://github.com/askfiy/nvim) - An excellent Neovim configuration, which is as powerful as Vscode, is lightning fast ⚡️.
-- [imbacraft/dusk.nvim](https://github.com/imbacraft/dusk.nvim) - Dusk is a lightweight, aesthetically minimal Neovim config, written in Lua, able to provide for web and Java development.
-- [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) - A launch point for your personal Neovim configuration.

 ### Remote Development